pm4py/pm4py-core/docs/source/api.rst

 Conversion (:mod:`pm4py.convert`)
 -------------------------------------
-Cross-conversions are available between the different event log formats, and the different types of process models offered in PM4Py.

-The following conversions are available between different event log formats:
+Several conversions are available from/to different objects supported by ``pm4py``.

-* :meth:`pm4py.convert.convert_to_event_log` converts a log object to an EventLog
-* :meth:`pm4py.convert.convert_to_event_stream` converts a log object to an EventStream
-* :meth:`pm4py.convert.convert_to_dataframe` converts a log object to a dataframe

-The following conversions are available between different process models:
+The following conversions are currently available:

 * :meth:`pm4py.convert.convert_to_bpmn` converts a process model to BPMN
 * :meth:`pm4py.convert.convert_to_petri_net` converts a process model to Petri net